jutkko/homedir/README.md

 Gotchas:

-- The first time you run `tmux`, you'll want to do `ctl-space I`.
+- The first time you run `tmux`, you'll want to do `ctrl-space I`.
 This will install a bunch of plugins, without which you will be sad.
 - The latest iTerm doesn't handle the `alt` key the way most unixers expect.
   You may wish to set it to [send escape